 A.J.
 Tibbetts is a leader in protecting intellectual property for software and business methods.
-He brings his deep technical expertise to representing clients in industries ranging from financial services and mobile applications to speech recognition, machine learning, operating systems, networking and telecommunications (including 3G and 4G cellular standard technologies, and wireless LAN technologies), big data analytics, and more.
-He counsels clients on IP best practices, navigating acquisitions, transactions including licensing, patent litigation, and challenging validity of patents at the Patent Office through post-grant proceedings.
+He brings deep technical experience to representing clients in industries ranging from financial services and mobile applications to speech recognition, machine learning, operating systems, networking and telecommunications (including 3G and 4G cellular standard technologies, and wireless LAN technologies), big data analytics, and more.
+He counsels clients on IP best practices, navigating acquisitions, transactions including licensing, patent litigation and challenging validity of patents at the Patent Office through post-grant proceedings.
 While he works with multiple international and publicly-traded companies, he devotes part of his practice to counseling small and growing companies on IP strategies that will help them achieve their own unique business goals.
 He has been named multiple times to the Massachusetts list of "Rising Star" attorneys in the field of intellectual property.

 A.J. closely studies the current development of the law surrounding patentability of software and best practices for software inventions, which allows him to help his clients protect their inventions in this difficult and rapidly-changing area.
 He frequently presents on this topic to entrepreneurs, student groups and other attorneys.
 A.J. has also assisted with drafting amicus briefs on the patentability of software, which have been cited by the Supreme Court and US Court of Appeals for the Federal Circuit.